Be Your Own Custodian / Trustee

 Also, by allowing the business owner to be their own Trustee these changes made it all more accessible, affordable and manageable for the small business owners and the self-employed in general.

 If you are self-employed and have no full-time W-2 employees (other than you spouse or other owners of your business) you qualify to self-sponsor a 401(k) plan, and serve as the Trustee, Plan Administrator and direct all its investments.

-Even if you’re just doing something or thinking of doing something on the side that produces self employment income you could qualify.
+Even if you have a full-time job, and you’re just doing something on the side that generates 1099 or self-employment income, you can qualify for a Solo 401(k).
 Here are some examples of how simple it is to generate enough Self Employment Income to qualify.